MatMechLab/AsFem/docs/Tutorial/step-2.md

-Wait a minute, what should I do if I want to solve a Poisson equation in 3D?
+Wait a second, what should I do if I want to solve a Poisson equation in 3D?

-The answer is ...... quite simple, just change your mesh to 3D like this(the complete input file is `step2-3d.i`):
+The solution is straightforward - you just need to modify your mesh to be 3D.
+Here is an example of how you can do this using the input file `step2-3d.json`:
 ```
-[mesh]
-  type=asfem
-  dim=3
-  nx=50
-  ny=50
-  nz=50
-[end]
+"mesh":{
+		"type":"asfem",
+		"dim":3,
+		"nx":50,
+		"ny":50,
+		"nz":50,
+		"meshtype":"hex8",
+		"savemesh":true
+	}
 ```
 then you will see:
 ![](step2-3d.jpeg)